Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: Background

 Another approach, the addition-only CIM \cite{addcim}, approximates floating-point multiplication by removing the second-order term of the mantissa product: \((1.M_x \cdot 1.M_W) = (1 + M_x)(1 + M_W) = (1 + M_x + M_W + \cancel{M_x M_W})\).
 The computationally expensive $M_x \cdot M_W$ is removed, introducing a bounded error of at most $\nicefrac{1}{4}$, and smaller than $\nicefrac{1}{4}$ in most cases.
 A similar concept is used in \cite{lamfpcim}, replacing mantissa multiplication with addition for a logarithmic approximation of FP multiplication.

-In summary, while the adoption of floating-point formats in CIM architectures offers improved information efficiency, fully realizing this potential in hardware remains constrained by the structural mismatch between variable exponents and fixed memory arrays.
+In summary, while adopting floating-point formats in CIM architectures offers improved information efficiency, fully realizing this potential in hardware remains constrained by the structural mismatch between variable exponents and fixed memory arrays.
 Prior implementations have addressed this by making compromises on (1) energy of distributed digital pipelines \cite{digfpcim2}, (2) overheads and inefficiencies inherent to FP-to-INT conversion \cite{\aligncimrefs, fpcim}, (3) structural limitations on input data \cite{oacim}, and (4) fidelity loss associated with approximation schemes \cite{addcim, lamfpcim}.